 A-term courses begin the same day as Full-term courses.
 No withdrawals are accepted twenty-four calendar days after the beginning of A-term courses.
 (The last day you may drop an A-term course if you are also enrolled in B-term courses is twenty-one calendar days after the beginning of A-term.)

 B-term courses begin the day after A-term ends.
 The last day to withdraw (dropping all courses) from B-term is on the Friday of the eighth week of the quarter.
 No withdrawals will be accepted after this date.
 (The last day you may drop a B-term course if you are also enrolled in Full-term courses is twenty-one calendar days after the beginning of B-term.)

-If you totally withdraw from a quarter within the first two weeks, the courses for that quarter are not recorded on your UW Transcript; however, the withdrawal and the date is recorded and posted to the transcript.
-After this deadline, each course will be listed on an undergraduate's transcript with a "W" grade.
+If you totally withdraw from a quarter during the first two weeks, the courses for that quarter are not recorded on your UW transcript; however, the date of the withdrawal is recorded and posted to the transcript.
+After this deadline, each course will be listed on an undergraduate’s transcript with a “RD” for Registrar Drop grade.